 In the California criminal court system, “alternative sentencing” describes the criminal sentences that are handed down as alternatives to time behind bars.
 Instead of going to jail, a convicted offender might be sentenced, for example, to house arrest with the aid of electronic monitoring.
 Alternative sentencing also includes various community service programs such as work release and roadside cleanup projects.
 Alternative sentences are intended to provide both punishment and rehabilitation.
 Judges in California try to impose appropriate alternative sentences that fit an offender’s crime.

 Technology has given the California criminal court system a number of sentencing alternatives.
 House arrest – that is, “supervised electronic confinement” – provides greater sentencing flexibility so that offenders convicted of certain crimes may continue their employment or educations, live in their communities, and take part in court-ordered programs (such as DUI classes or drug treatment) in a community environment.
+Some states like Georgia have other rules, so a Cook County DUI Lawyer might be your best bet.

 Which defendants may qualify for alternative sentencing?
 Offenders who did not commit serious, violent, or multiple crimes and who do not present a risk to the community or to themselves may be eligible for alternative sentencing.